root-project/root/README.md

 There are two ways to generate and execute the tests:

 1. As part of building ROOT using CMake.

 Before building, enable the 'testing' and 'roottest' option:

        cmake -Dtesting=ON -Droottest=ON $PATH_TO_ROOT_SOURCES

 2. As a stand-alone project, testing a ROOT build / installation.

 Set the ROOT environment to the existing installation

        . ${ROOTSYS}/thisroot.[c]sh

 Create a build directory, change into it and execute

        cmake $PATH_TO_ROOTTEST
+       make -j8

 Tests can then be executed using the ctest command in the build directory: